Have you ever wondered what factors affect your nutritional needs?

 Free radicals are produced as a by product of energy metabolism, which is increased when we exercise.
 Antioxidants are a known way of counteracting free radicals and preventing their cell-damaging effects.
 In addition to consuming dietary sources of antioxidants from vegetables and low sugar fruits, antioxidant supplements are also worth considering.
 Vitamin C is a potent antioxidant widely available in supplement form.
 We like YourZooki’s Liposomal Vitamin C.

-A number of different medications can increase requirement for certain nutrients.
+Medications are amongst the factors that affect your nutritional needs.
+Certain medications can increase requirement for certain nutrients.
 For example, proton pump inhibitors (PPIs) commonly prescribed for acid reflux are understood to lead to increased risk of vitamin and mineral deficiencies impacting vitamin B12, vitamin C, calcium, iron and magnesium.

 It’s one of the most commonly prescribed medications but the oral contraceptive pill has been linked to reduction in a number of nutrients including magnesium, zinc, vitamin B12, vitamin E and more.